The Haunting of Number 14

 I came back to our house today for the first time in weeks.
-Just hours after you left for the last time – the beginning of our permanent dissolution.
-As I stepped across the threshold into this carcass of our dead love I found myself overwhelmed with grief.
+Just hours after you left for the last time.
+As I stepped across the threshold into the carcass of our love I felt the breath leave my chest.
 For the first time in weeks, instead of boiling rage, I just miss you.
-I guess some part of my too slow brain was still expecting you to be on the other side of that white PVC door, greeting me with one of those warm hugs, arms so lanky they’d envelop me whole.
+Some part of my too slow brain was still expecting you to be on the other side of that white PVC door, greeting me with arms so lanky they’d envelop me whole.

-The place is immaculate, scrubbed cleaner than I’ve ever seen, surfaces gleam.
-All your stuff is gone, which it turns out wasn’t much of our combined belongings.
+The place is immaculate, surfaces gleam, uncanny.
+Your drawers are desolate, but everything else remains.
 Apparently you didn’t want a single keep sake or memento of our decade together.
 You left every photograph, every holiday souvenir, even the records your parents gave us.
 Discarded memories for me to dwell on alone.
-The emptiness of the drawers on your side of the dresser feels profound.
 You didn’t even leave a fingerprint as you fled the scene of your crimes.

 I feel your absence like a phantom limb.
 The sensation of your body next to mine so familiar and vivid it’s almost corporeal.
 You are a shadow that never materialises, on the other side of the door.
 A laugh I cant quite hear that still reverberates through these halls.

-Am I doomed to chase your ghost while you exorcise my existence from your story, rewriting history to justify the means to your end.
+I chase ghosts while you exorcise my existence from your story, rewriting history to justify the means to your end.

 Leave a comment